Encyclopedia … combined with a great Buyer's Guide!

 The author's answer:

 I think you are right with that statement; you should need only two handles to control a point on a 2D surface.
-For example, two QWP should also do.
-Unfortunately, I am not sure why three controls are usually used.
+For example, two QWP should in principle also do.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.